DragonRidersUnite/book/src/02-player-movement.md

 ## Extra Credit

 - When you move the dragon horizontally and vertically at the same time, the dragon moves twice as fast.
 How could you make it so the dragon moves at a uniform speed still when that happens?
-- Ruby has an in-built method which ensures that a numeric value is between some bounds, find it and replace our bounds checking code with it.
+- Ruby has a method which ensures that a numeric value is between some bounds, find it and replace our bounds checking code with it.

 ## What's Next